joaquinsalas/zindi/README.md

-The solution implements the Simplified Structured State Space Sequencing (S5) model, as described by [Smith et al.](https://arxiv.org/abs/2208.04933).
-The s5 model extends the s4 ideas of Gu et al. by using multi-input, multi-output state space models.
+The solution implements the Simplified Structured State Space Sequencing (S5) model, as described by [Smith et al.](https://arxiv.org/abs/2208.04933) The s5 model extends the s4 ideas of [Gu et al.](https://arxiv.org/abs/2111.00396) by using multi-input, multi-output state space models.
 In turn, s4 expands on the idea of linear time invariant dynamical systems (LTI), which are given by the continuous equations:

 $$
 \dot{\mathbf{x}}(t) = \mathbf{A}\mathbf{x}(t) + \mathbf{B}\mathbf{u}(t)